Malware descriptions

 Introduction

 In a recent incident response case, we discovered a new and notable ransomware family in active use by the attackers, which we named “Ymir”.
-The artifact has interesting features for evading detection, including a large set of operations performed in memory with the help of the malloc, memmove and memcmp function calls.
+The artifact has interesting features, including a large set of operations performed in memory with the help of the malloc, memmove and memcmp function calls.

 In the case we analyzed, the attacker was able to gain access to the system via PowerShell remote control commands.
 After that, they installed multiple tools for malicious actions, such as Process Hacker and Advanced IP Scanner.
 Eventually, after reducing system security, the adversary ran Ymir to achieve their goals.